 Frontier Middle School

-Frontier Middle School's student population of 738 students has stayed relatively flat over five school years.
+Frontier Middle School's student population of 670 students has declined by 5% over five school years.

 Frontier Middle School is ranked within the top 50% of all 2,052 schools in Washington (based off of combined math and reading proficiency testing data) for the 2018-19 school year.